argoproj/argo-cd/docs/operator-manual/high_availability.md

 The `argocd-repo-server` is responsible for cloning Git repository, keeping it up to date and generating manifests using the appropriate tool.

 * `argocd-repo-server` fork/exec config management tool to generate manifests.
-The fork can fail due to lack of memory and limit on the number of OS threads.
+The fork can fail due to lack of memory or limit on the number of OS threads.
-The `--parallelismlimit` flag controls how many manifests generations are running concurrently and allows avoiding OOM kills.
+The `--parallelismlimit` flag controls how many manifests generations are running concurrently and helps avoid OOM kills.

 * the `argocd-repo-server` ensures that repository is in the clean state during the manifest generation using config management tools such as Kustomize, Helm or custom plugin.
-As a result Git repositories with multiple applications might be affect repository server performance.
+As a result Git repositories with multiple applications might affect repository server performance.
 Read [Monorepo Scaling Considerations](#monorepo-scaling-considerations) for more information.

-* `argocd-repo-server` clones repository into `/tmp` ( of path specified in `TMPDIR` env variable ).
-Pod might run out of disk space if have too many repository or repositories has a lot of files.
+* `argocd-repo-server` clones repository into `/tmp` ( or path specified in `TMPDIR` env variable ).
+Pod might run out of disk space if you have too many repositories or the repositories have a lot of files.
 To avoid this problem mount persistent volume.

-* `argocd-repo-server` `git ls-remote` to resolve ambiguous revision such as `HEAD`, branch or tag name.
-This operation is happening pretty frequently and might fail.
+* `argocd-repo-server` executes `git ls-remote` to resolve ambiguous revisions such as `HEAD`, branch or tag name.
+This operation is happens pretty frequently and might fail.
 To avoid failed syncs use `ARGOCD_GIT_ATTEMPTS_COUNT` environment variable to retry failed requests.

 * `argocd-repo-server` Every 3m (by default) Argo CD checks for changes to the app manifests.
-Argo CD assumes by default that manifests only change when the repo changes, so it caches generated manifests (for 24h by default).
+Argo CD assumes by default that manifests only change when the repo changes, so it caches the generated manifests (for 24h by default).
 With Kustomize remote bases, or Helm patch releases, the manifests can change even though the repo has not changed.
 By reducing the cache time, you can get the changes without waiting for 24h.
 Use `--repo-cache-expiration duration`, and we'd suggest in low volume environments you try '1h'.
-Bear in mind this will negate the benefit of caching if set too low.
+Bear in mind that this will negate the benefits of caching if set too low.

 * `argocd-repo-server` fork exec config management tools such as `helm` or `kustomize` and enforces 90 seconds timeout.
 The timeout can be increased using `ARGOCD_EXEC_TIMEOUT` env variable.
 The value should be in Go time duration string format, for example, `2m30s`.